Shruti192903/CSS-Display/README.md

 # CSS-Display
-Study about different displays in CSS - Inline,Block,Inline-Block
+Study about different displays in CSS -
+1.Inline
+2.Block
+3.Inline-Block